Sponsored by: TCS

 The Face of the Holocaust by Aaron Morgan |

-The twenty-seventh day of Nisan (in 2023 the candle lighting is Monday evening, April 17th) is the day on which Jews throughout the world recall the six million Jews of Europe who were tortured and murdered during the Holocaust.
+The twenty-seventh day of Nisan (in 2024 the candle lighting is May 5th) is the day on which Jews throughout the world recall the six million Jews of Europe who were tortured and murdered during the Holocaust.
 This date was chosen for Yom HaShoah by the Israeli Knesset because it falls between the outbreak of the Warsaw Ghetto Uprising and Israel's Independence Day.
 On this day, we recall the splendor of the lives of the European Jews.
 There is no adequate reaction to the Holocaust, but WE must NEVER FORGET its victims or their message to us.

 The Brotherhood of TCS's Holocaust Memorial and Education Endowment Fund (HMEEF) is sending this Memorial (Yahrzeit) candle to YOU.
 Through our Holocaust education programs we hope to enlighten our congregation, especially our religious school children, to what happened and to help them become citizens who would never allow this to happen again.
 We commit ourselves to the responsibility for one another, to build on this earth a world that has no room for hatred, bigotry, or violence.